MRHist3814/week-four/notes.md

 * Patterns are hit and miss.
 'King' and 'queen' were difficult to identify.
 The others were okay.

   * Husbands and grooms are 'strong, angry, stern, loud.'
 Wives and brides are 'willful, loving, prudent, chaste.'

+TOPIC MODELS

+* Ran the TMTool and got the results in my output folder.